 The Command Center fortification for Horde 2.0 gives you the opportunity to call in support, starting with a quick sniper support and being able to upgrade through mortars and the Hammer of Dawn.
 Unsurprisingly it is quite satisfying to call in for help and see the screen light up with kills.

 Bittersweet Ending: The second and third games feature victory and ultimately survival, but at a great cost.
 Myrrah is dead, the Lambent are destroyed for good, and the last stand of organized Locust falls, yet Marcus has lost his best friend Dom and his father Adam Fenix in the struggle.
-Cynically lampshaded by him in his final line of dialogue.
+Not to mention that most of humanity is gone, what's left already has limited resources, and the vast majority of the planet's surface was destroyed and is largely unusable.
+Cynically lampshaded by him in the (chronologically) final game's final line of dialogue:

 Black Dude Dies First: Although subverted and never stated outright, Marcus is seemingly paranoid of this in the first game.
 Every time he orders Delta Squad to split up, he never tells Cole to come with him.
 By the second game he appears to be over this and does have Cole come with him.
 In fact, Cole, Jace Stratton and Samantha, all dark-skinned people of color, make it out of the trilogy alive.
 Dom doesn't.